Tagg's Island: Fred Karno, the Astoria, and the Karsino

 In 1914 Karno expanded the hotel by constructing The Palm Court concert pavilion, which accommodated 800 people under a ceiling painted with scenes of the river between Hampton Court and Windsor.
 The stage was constructed with two prosceniums – one facing into the ballroom, the other facing out to the hotel grounds – allowing an outdoor performance to swiftly switch indoors if the weather turned inclement.

 The outbreak of the First World War dampened the Karsino's prospects (with Continental clientele returning home), but it continued to entertain servicemen home on leave, airmen training at Hurst Park (which had been converted into an airfield for the Royal Flying Corps), and recuperating invalids.
 Following the Armistice, Karno enthusiastically re-opened the hotel, expecting his upper and upper-middle class patrons to return, but changing tastes and the dominance of the motor car saw his clientele seek pleasures further afield.
 The demise of music hall in an era of cinema and wireless saw Karno's personal fortunes decline.
-Having sold the Astoria at a significant loss, in 1926 Karno sold the tenancy rights to the island to New Princes Restaurant of Piccadilly for £2,500.
+Having sold the Astoria at a significant loss, Karno sold the island's tenancy rights in 1926 to New Princes Ltd (formerly Princes Restaurant and Hotel until 1924), of Piccadilly, London for £2,500.
 Karno declared bankruptcy in the autumn of 1927.